cadewey/Wireless-Charging-Xposed/README.md

 ##How it works

 The commit to AOSP that added the notification sound can be found [here](https://android.googlesource.com/platform/frameworks/base/+/84e2756c0f3794c6efe5568a9d09101ba689fb39%5E!/).
-Essentially, this module hooks into the `playWirelessChargingStartedSound()` method and does one (or more) of several things, depending on the user's settings (though not in this order):
+Essentially, this module hooks into the `playWirelessChargingStartedSound()` and `shouldWakeUpWhenPluggedOrUnpluggedLocked()` methods, then performs actions based on the user's preferences, including:

  1. Returns without doing anything at all (complete silence)
  2. Performs 2 short vibrations in quick succession
  3. Invokes the original method, playing the default notification sound as normal OR
  4. Plays a custom-selected notification sound
+ 5. Wakes the display when wireless charging begins or ends

-The exact behavior is left up to the user, and can be any combination of 1,2 and 3 OR 4 above.
+The exact behavior is left up to the user, and can be any combination of the above (3 and 4 are mutually exclusive).

 ##Building the module